Cultural depictions of the Anarchy

-Additionally, the Anarchy is the inspiration for the fictional civil war called ‘the Dance of the Dragons’ between Queen Rhaenyra I Targaryen and her half-brother King Aegon II Targaryen, depicted in George R. R. Martin's novella The Princess and the Queen (published 2013 in the anthology Dangerous Women) and fictional history book Fire and Blood.
+Additionally, the Anarchy is the inspiration for the fictional civil war called ‘the Dance of the Dragons’ between princess Rhaenyra Targaryen and her half-brother King Aegon II Targaryen, depicted in George R. R. Martin's novella The Princess and the Queen (published 2013 in the anthology Dangerous Women) and fictional history book Fire & Blood.
 It is set in the same universe as his fantasy novel series A Song of Ice and Fire.
 The Dance was adapted into the HBO series House of the Dragon (2022).